Swan maiden: Celtic and Nordic migratory legend

-In addition, Celticist Tom Peete Cross concluded that the swan maiden "figured in Celtic literature before the twelfth century", although, in this tradition, she was often confused for similar supernatural women, i.e., the Celtic fairy-princess, the forth-putting fée and the water-fée.
+In addition, Celticist Tom Peete Cross concluded that the swan maiden "figured in Celtic literature before the twelfth century"; however, in this tradition, she was often confused for similar supernatural women, i.e., the Celtic fairy-princess, the forth-putting fée and the water-fée.

-Bo Almqvist considers that there was a time in the past that it was ubiquitous the belief that "certain zoomorphic or semi-zoomorphic beings – whether expressly stated to be enchanted humans or not – are able to remove their animal coats and take human shape".
+Bo Almqvist considers that there was a time when it was ubiquitous to believe that "certain zoomorphic or semi-zoomorphic beings – whether expressly stated to be enchanted humans or not – can remove their animal coats and take human shape".
 In an analysis by Almqvist of the 1919 thesis of Helge Holmström on the Swan Maiden motif, he says that: "the Swan Maiden Legend is but one of a whole complex of migratory legends relating to marriages to supernatural or supernaturally transformed female beings", and that one other such group includes that of aquatic beings, such as mermaids; there are similarities between sky-maiden and sea-maiden stories.